Yvette Cooper: Backbencher (2015–2021)

 As part of the centenary celebrations of the Women's Suffrage Centenary in the UK, Yvette Cooper wore an outfit and rosette in the colours of the Women's Social and Political Union, an organisation which conducted a bombing and arson campaign between the years 1912 and 1914, causing injuries and deaths.

 Cooper was critical of the May government's infrastructure plans' focus on big cities, and was formerly the chair of Labour Towns, a group of Labour MPs, councillors and mayors of towns seeking to promote investment in them – publishing a town manifesto in 2019.

-She is a member of Labour Friends of Israel.
+In 2019, she was listed as a parliamentary supporter of Labour Friends of Israel.

 She was again re-elected at the 2019 general election, with a decreased vote share of 37.9% and a decreased majority of 1,276.

 Brexit

 During the Brexit process, Cooper consistently fought against a no-deal Brexit, tabling one of the main amendments in January 2019; others to table amendments were Caroline Spelman, Graham Brady, Rachel Reeves, Dominic Grieve and Ian Blackford.

 In April, Cooper tabled a private members' bill, again with the intended effect of preventing a "no-deal" Brexit.
 The Bill was voted to be discussed as an important bill using processes often used for issues of national security.
 MPs voted 312 to 311 in favour of allowing her bill to be fast-tracked, and it was made law on 8 April 2019.